kamenjan/animating-with-react/README.md

 https://github.com/styled-components/styled-components#animations

 TASK: Try out "styled components" plugin and report (file size, usability, documentation, support, development, ...)
 REPORT: It is light weight (16kb).
 It is nice for direct styling of un-nested elements.
-When dealing with importet SVGs inside react this process is obfuscated with react refs.
+When dealing with imported SVGs inside react this process is obfuscated with react refs.

 TASK: Try out react-motion
 REPORT: